launchdarkly/react-client-sdk/examples/async-provider/README.md

 Follow these steps to run the example app:

 * In client/index.js, set `clientSideID` to your own Client-side ID.
-You can find this in your ld portal under Account settings / Projects.
+You can find this in your LaunchDarkly portal under Account settings / Projects.

 * Create a flag called `dev-test-flag` in your project.
 Make sure you make the flag available to the client-side SDK.